How to Write a Services Page for Your Business Website

 Specifically, talk about how it would help them banish their problems and realize their dreams.

-5. The deliverables/expectations
+5. The Deliverables or Expectations

 Provide a detailed breakdown of what’s included in your package.
 Outline the features and deliverables they can expect and explain the benefits of each one.